 Cammie III

 Time to try something new.
 In that Burne Hogarth book I read about something called sculptural light.
-It’s a light and shade scheme that ignites what the eye can see and all the rules of physics about what light does.
+It’s a light and shade scheme that ignores what the eye can see and all the rules of physics about what light does.
 Instead you divide the subject up into 3D shapes and assign values based on the angle that surfaces are at.
 The closest surfaces will all be flat towards you and can be left white; the further away surfaces are and the more they’re sloped away from you, the darker you make them.
-With this scheme I might just be able to paint fingers by just turning them into sausages and pinging them individually without worrying about the shadows they cast on each other.
+With this scheme I might just be able to paint fingers by just turning them into sausages and painting them individually without worrying about the shadows they cast on each other.

 This scheme seems especially appropriate for figures, so I went for the inktense pencils.
 Today’s model is Cammie, making her third appearance.